It seems increasingly common today that people feel overwhelmed, whether at work or in their daily life in general.

 You’re Working Against Your Natural Physiology

 Many studies have been conducted around the themes of physiology and natural balance in the body.
-One such study around diet took the hypothesis that all creatures have a kind of ‘set weight’ which their body naturally aims for, and if it’s lacking a certain nutrient then it would signal to the body a craving for it in order to restore balance.
+One such study around diet took the hypothesis that all creatures have a kind of ‘set weight’ which their body naturally aims for, and if it’s lacking a certain nutrient then it would signal to the body craving for it in order to restore balance.

 This may go some way in explaining why dieters have such a hard time sticking to their plans when they’re depriving their body of certain things: They feel overwhelmed because they’re constantly fighting their natural instincts.

-People are increasingly coming to understand the importance of looking at things such as diet and even career paths as long-term goals which require a sensible balance to be achieved.
+People are increasingly coming to understand the importance of looking at things such as diet and even career paths as long-term goals that require a sensible balance to be achieved.
 In the case of diet, this means enjoying food while not having an excess of anything, and remaining physically active.

 In careers, this means identifying what our natural instincts are, also based on factors like psychology, to not deny what we’re naturally inclined towards.
 Whether a person succeeds in the fields of business or art largely depend on if they’re inclined towards it or not, and fighting that instinct is often going to be futile.